libclsph/libclsph/README.md

 * [picojson](https://github.com/kazuho/picojson) is used to load simulation properties from files.
 * [cereal](http://uscilab.github.io/cereal/) is used for all serialization needs.
 * [partio](http://www.disneyanimation.com/technology/partio.html) is used to import/export particle data.
+* [tinyobjloader](https://github.com/syoyo/tinyobjloader) is used to load geometry in obj format.